eduardz1/CUDA-Path-Tracer/report/report.typ

   = Experiments and Results

   // Include all necessary tables (and make sure they are completely filled out).
 Include all relevant figures.
 Introduce all tables and figures in text BEFORE they appear in the report.
 When answering questions, always provide explanations and reasoning for your answers.
 If you don’t know what a question or requirement is asking for, please ask us in advance!
 We are here to help you learn.

   == Scene

-  For the benchmarks we used one scene presented in figure 4.
-It includes various shapes of different materials and textures as well as rotations and movement.
-Although the picture seems to only include 4 spheres, the scene actually includes also additional sphere, parallelogram and rectangular-cuboid.
+  For the benchmarks we used one scene presented in @benchmark.
+It includes various shapes of different materials and textures as well as rotations and transaltions.
+Although int the picture seems to only include 4 spheres, the scene actually includes also additional sphere, parallelogram and rectangular-cuboid.

   #figure(
     image("imgs/benchmark.png"),
     caption: [Benchmark scene],
-  ) <boxes>
+  ) <benchmark>

   == Different compiler and Link Time Optimization (LTO)